 I am especially devoted to raising the feminine voice in us all, in order to restore balance to our culture, and especially to our models of leadership.
-A few years ago, I co-founded Her Wisdom, with the explicit purpose of cultivating the authenticity of women’s leadership.
 I recognize that the feminine qualities of leadership we often learn from our women elders are essential in this time.

 Reclaiming our relationship with our source, the universe, is essential for us to remember our wisdom and live in the fullness of our potential, individually and collectively.